preethu08052k/Bus-Tracking-System-API/README.md

 ```
 if 'fromDate' and 'toDate' == None:
 	if 'routeId' == None:
-		returns all fleet data of all buses
+		returns all fleet data of all buses.
 	if 'routeId' != None:
-		returns all fleet data of given 'routeId'
+		returns all fleet data of given 'routeId'.
 if 'fromDate' and 'toDate' != None:
 	if 'routeId' == None:
-		returns fleet data of all buses between given dates
+		returns fleet data of all buses between given dates.
 	if 'routeId' != None:
-		returns fleet data of given 'routeId' between given dates
+		returns fleet data of given 'routeId' between given dates.
 ```
 * _/reports/alerts_ - takes a JSON object with 'alertCode', 'fromDate', 'toDate'. 'fromDate', 'toDate' are must.
 ```
 if 'alertCode' == None:
-	returns all alerts buses between given dates
+	returns all alerts buses between given dates.
 if 'alertCode' != None:
-	returns all alerts of given type between given dates
+	returns all alerts of given type between given dates.
 ```
-* _/complaints_ (POST)- POST into Complaints Table.
+* _/complaints_ (POST) - POST into Complaints Table.
-* _/complaints_ (GET)- takes a JSON object with 'cFrom', 'cDate' and returns a list of Complaints. 'cDate' is must.
+* _/complaints_ (GET) - takes a JSON object with 'cFrom', 'cDate' and returns a list of Complaints. 'cDate' is must.
 ```
 if 'cFrom' == None:
-	returns a list of all Complaints on given cDate
+	returns a list of all Complaints on given cDate.
 if 'cFrom' == 'staff':
-	returns a list of Complaints on given cDate given by staff
+	returns a list of Complaints on given cDate given by staff.
 if 'cFrom' == 'student':
-	returns a list of Complaints on given cDate given by students
+	returns a list of Complaints on given cDate given by students.
 ```
 * _/sms_ - sends SMS in bulk. takes a JSON object with 'to' and 'message'.
 ```